Deyes High School: Buildings

-Deyes High School has seven buildings among its grounds; Lydiate, Molyneux, Unsworth, Sefton, Allen, @Deyes building and the Sixth Form Building.
+Deyes High School had seven buildings among its grounds; Lydiate, Molyneux, Unsworth, Sefton, Allen, College and Maths buildings.

 The Lydiate Building was the first part of the school to be erected and for many years had a large quadrangle in its centre, housing a variety of animals, including peacocks.

-The Sefton Building is split into two sections: The newer section houses the Religious Education and History departments, and the other has a small Geography department and the oldest of the Science rooms.
+The Sefton Building is split into two sections: the newer section houses the Religious Education and History departments, and the other has a small Geography department and the oldest of the Science rooms.

-The Unsworth Building is not just one single structure; there are three buildings around the school with the name.
+The Unsworth Building is made up of 3 buildings.
 Departments such as Information Communication Technology, Music, Physical Education and Performing Arts all have a place inside three unified buildings.
 The main school hall is situated in the Unsworth building, forming the main part and centre of the school.

-The Molyneux building is three storeys high and has the Mathematics, Modern Foreign Languages, and Science departments.
+The Molyneux building is currently closed.
+It is 3 storeys tall and was home to the Modern Foreign Languages, and Science departments.
 The ground floor of the building has two rooms dedicated to Learning Mentors.
+The middle floor was occupied by AMPSCITT, until its closure.

 The Allen building is the Technology building with one room being used as an ICT room as well.
 This building was opened in 2003.

-The school has just completed the construction of its @ Deyes Building.

-Results

-Deyes High school has a pupil population of 1444 which is one of the largest in Sefton and also has the largest sixth form in Sefton.

-In 2011, Deyes High School achieved its best ever results.
-The 5 A* - C score at GCSE stood at 87% and including English & Maths at 70%.
-This totalled an 11% increase in performance over 12 months.
-Deyes High can proudly say they are a "high performing establishment" providing excellent education with outstanding outcomes.
+A new single school building opened in April 2024, on the site of the school field.
+The old buildings are currently in the process of being demolished.